 Despite Sydney’s draconian lock out laws, their nighttime economy is making a comeback.
 Faced with silly rules that prohibit dancing, mirror balls and ukuleles, patrons are adjusting how they party.
 The forced closure of after-hours venues has unintentionally created a boom of new small bars.
 These venues allow patrons to drink until until midnight, and are fueling a defiant revolution.
 In 2017, the number of late night venues grew 1.8% to 4,872.
 While many of them are food oriented, the number of drink venues has risen to 574.
 While this is still lower than the 576 venues enjoyed before the 2014 lockout laws, Sydney’s nighttime economy still generates $4.05 billion.

 These staggering figures are motivating more pubs to open up throughout the city.
 As the late night sector continues to grow, so are the amount of pubs and liquor stores.
-Last year was no exception, since plenty of amazing pubs debuted throughout Sydney in 2018.
+Last year was no exception, since plenty of amazing clubs and pubs debuted throughout Sydney in 2018.
 These venues immediately won clients over with their inviting atmospheres and impressive selection of drinks.
 Unfortunately, not every new pub that opens in Sydney is worth visiting.

 Now that pubs are on the rebound, visitors are immediately flooded with options.
 While locals know which spots are best, finding the top pubs as a newcomer is a daunting task.
 Last year the city hosted 10.67 million domestic visitors and 4.05 million international tourists, so plenty of newcomers need guidance.
 To lead our readers to the best venues, we compiled a list of the best new pubs in Sydney.
 The other pubs can’t compete, so discover which pubs stole the show in 2018!